A Synapse-Threshold Synergistic Learning Approach for Spiking Neural Networks: Methods

 In this study, we use the STBP method to calculate the gradients and update the learnable SNN parameters to minimize the loss function~\cite{wu2018spatio}.
-In the STBP method, the derivatives of the loss function with respect to $ o_{i}^{n} (t)$ and $u_{i}^{n}(t)$ depend on the error backpropagation in both the SD and TD~[Fig.\ref{Fig1}~(a), right].
+In the STBP method, the derivatives of the loss function with respect to $ o_{i}^{n} (t)$ and $u_{i}^{n}(t)$ depend on the error backpropagation in both the spatial and temporal domains~[Fig.\ref{Fig1}~(a), right].
 According to the chain rule, the derivatives $\frac{\partial L_{\text{MSE}}}{\partial o_{i}^{n} (t)}$ and $\frac{\partial L_{\text{MSE}}}{\partial u_{i}^{n}(t)}$ can be mathematically described as follows~\cite{wu2018spatio}:

 Based on Eqs.~(\ref{Equation9}) and~(\ref{Equation10}), we finally obtain the derivatives with respect to the synaptic weights and the spike thresholds of neurons in the $n$-layer as follows:

 where $u^{t, n}$, $x^{t, n}$ and $o^{t, n}$ are the vector forms of the membrane potential, inputs and spike events of neurons in the $n$-th layer at time $t$, respectively, $W^n=[W_{1}^n, W_{2}^n, ..., W_{l(n)}^n]^\text{T}$ represents the matrix of synaptic weights from the $(n-1)$-th layer to the $n$-th layer, and $V_{\text{th}}^{n}=[V_{\text{th, 1}}^{n}, V_{\text{th, 2}}^{n}, ..., V_{\text{th},~l(n)}^{n}]^\text{T}$ denotes the spike thresholds of neurons in the $n$-th layer .